10+ Things To Do In Altea, Spain In One Day

 Altea Old Town

-Exploring Altea Old Town, Casco Antiguo, should be number one on your list of things to do in town.
-Take a stroll through the picturesque maze of narrow steep cobbled streets and whitewashed houses decorated with flowers.
-There you can also enjoy many craft shops, art galleries, cafeterias, and restaurants.
+Exploring the old town should be number one on your list of things to do in Altea.
+Take a stroll through the picturesque maze of narrow steep streets full of whitewashed houses decorated with beautiful flowers, and admire magnificent views over the coast… In Altea old town you can also enjoy many craft shops, art galleries, cafeterias, and restaurants.
 Don’t rush, take your time and explore this charming labyrinth.
+Now let’s take a closer look at what it hides.

 Altea Old Town - Exploring white town on Costa Blanca